Bloomberg L.P.: New Energy Finance

 In 2009, Bloomberg L.P. purchased New Energy Finance, a data company focused on energy investment and carbon markets research based in the United Kingdom.
 New Energy Finance was created by Michael Liebreich in 2004, to provide news, data and analysis on carbon and clean energy markets.
 Bloomberg L.P. acquired the company to become an industry resource for information to support low-carbon energy development.
-It was renamed to Bloomberg New Energy Finance or BNEF for short.
+It was renamed Bloomberg New Energy Finance or BNEF for short.
 Liebreich continued to lead the company, serving as the chief executive officer until 2014, when he stepped down as CEO but remained involved as chairman of the advisory board.

 BloombergNEF has expanded its research areas to cover renewable energy, advanced transport, digital industry, innovative materials, sustainability and commodities.
 BNEF provides research, long-term forecasts, analytical tools and global in-depth analysis covering a wide range of energy and related industries.
 Analysts covering 6 continents publish more than 700 research reports a year.